Unitech/pm2/README.md

 }]
 ```

-Then in with the cli :
+Then with the cli :
 ```
 $ pm2 start processes.json
 ```